MurdoMaclachlan/ToR-Repost-Collection/generic/excuse-me-what-the-fuck/excuse-me-what-the-fuck.md

-*Image Trancription: Excuse Me What the Fuck Meme*
+*Image Trancription: Meme*

 ---

-{{REPLACE ME}}

-[*Vault Boy, with dislocated shoulders and neck, looking down with a blank smile one his face (indicating he's confused), hands pointing to the front; is saying "excuse me what the fuck".
-Background is a vertical spectrum of green to dark blue.*]
+\[*Vault Boy, with dislocated shoulders and neck, looking down with a blank smile one his face, hands pointing to the front, on a background of a vertical spectrum of green to dark blue.
+Small text beside him reads "excuse me what the fuck".*]

 ---